micromind-toolkit/micromind/recipes/detection/README.md

 ### Benchmark

 Comparison between accuracy, number of parameters and mAP.
 ONNX test on CPU.
-Th size of the dot indicates the size of the model in MB.
+The size of the dot indicates the size of the model in MB.

 ![YOLO vs microYOLO benchmark](./benchmarks/plots/quantized-benchmark-2023-07-18_12-05-33.png)